How to Calculate Margin in Forex: 5-Steps Guide

 Table of Contents

-• Initial Margin covers the required deposit to open a new position.
+• Forex margin is the required deposit you must make to open a larger leveraged trading position.

 Why is Margin Important in Forex Trading?